Can it happen again? John Kenneth Galbraith sat before a Congressional Committee, on October 29, 1979, to answer that question.

 Not perhaps since the siege of Troy has the chronology of a great event been so uncertain.
 As a matter of fact, economic history, even at its most violent, has a much less exciting tempo than military or even political history.
 Days are rarely important.
 All of the autumn of 1929 was a terrible time, and all of that year was one of climax.
 With the invaluable aid of hindsight it is possible to see that for many previous months the stage was being set for the final disaster.

 Note: Galbraith refers to The New York Times industrial average.
-I’ve added the Dow Jones index data as well, along with info from a few other sources.
+The Dow Jones index data is added as well, along with info from various other sources.

 January 2, 1929 — The Times average closes the trading day at 338.35 (The Dow closed at 307).
 The climb from 1924 was mostly uninterrupted.
 Most months ended higher, with the exception of early 1926 and early 1928.